Original article written by: Patti Murphy

-“There’s been a huge shift,” added Steve Traut, Senior Vice President of Sales at Superior Press, which provides RDC scanners and related treasury-management products to and on behalf of FIs “More and more banks [and credit unions] are telling us they don’t want to be in the scanner business.”
+“There’s been a huge shift.
+More and more banks, and credit unions, are telling us they don’t want to be in the scanner business.”

-Instead, these FIs outsource the business to companies like Superior and Vecmar, which set-up FI-branded e-commerce sites through which businesses can order scanners certified for the FI’s RDC offerings.
-“What I’m seeing is a shift to the self-service model,” Traut said.
+Instead, these FIs partner with companies like Superior which set up e-commerce sites through which businesses can order scanners certified for the FI’s RDC offerings.

-Today about 20%, or 500 of an estimated 2,500 scanner shipments a month by Superior Press are ordered through the e-commerce channel, compared to about 5% just 3 years ago, Traut said.
+“What I’m seeing is a shift to the self-service model, Today about 20%, or 500 of an estimated 2,500 scanner shipments a month by Superior are ordered through the e-commerce channel, compared to about 5% just 3 years ago."

 The Move to Plug-and-Play

-What to Look for in Fulfillment Partner
+What to Look for in an RDC Partner

 · Does the provider offer FI-branded e-commerce portals that business clients can use to order scanners?